3

 4

 • $\begingroup$ Thanks for your thoughts. $ a \leq xy $ will ensure that if $ x \geq a $ then $y=1$.
-But if $x<a$ , it will not force $y=0 $ because $ y \geq a/x > 1 $. $\endgroup$ Oct 24, 2022 at 19:52
+But if $x<a$ , it will not force $y=0 $ because $ y \geq a/x > 1 $. $\endgroup$ Commented Oct 24, 2022 at 19:52

 • $\begingroup$ That's true, it will be infeasible.
-So only way is what Prof Rob has suggested above, unless as you have mentioned, you want to use bigM method. $\endgroup$ Oct 25, 2022 at 1:29
+So only way is what Prof Rob has suggested above, unless as you have mentioned, you want to use bigM method. $\endgroup$ Commented Oct 25, 2022 at 1:29

 • $\begingroup$ @RobPratt Yes.
 I implemented Prof. Rob's brilliant solution with one constraint by substituting $y^+ =1-y-y^- $.
-It works magically. $\endgroup$ Oct 25, 2022 at 1:59
+It works magically. $\endgroup$ Commented Oct 25, 2022 at 1:59

-• $\begingroup$ Please see the above comments that I implemented. $\endgroup$ Oct 25, 2022 at 2:00
+• $\begingroup$ Please see the above comments that I implemented. $\endgroup$ Commented Oct 25, 2022 at 2:00

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.